Sendrowski/PhaseGen/README.md

 -->

-``PhaseGen`` is a package for simulation and inference on exact solutions of coalescent distributions under diverse demographic scenarios.
+``phasegen`` is a package for simulation and inference on exact solutions of coalescent distributions under diverse demographic scenarios.